MALSync/MALSync/README.md

   - MAL-Sync's Settings

 Update Check [BETA]
-  - Checks for new episodes in the background and sends out a notification
+  - Checks for new episodes/chapter in the background and sends out a notification
   - Updates the links to the next episode
   - Makes current episode estimation more accurate
 !This feature is disabled by default.
 You will need to enable it in the miniMAL popup!